66 KING STREET, SYDNEY

 REDEVELOPMENT OF A HERITAGE LISTED 13 STOREY ART DECO BUILDING

-MPN Group are providing structural engineering services for the redevelopment of the existing heritage listed art-deco ‘ACA Building’ located at the corner of King and York Streets in the Sydney CBD.
-The steel framed building was constructed in 1935 and will house a food and beverage tenancy in the basement, retail tenancies at ground floor and offices at levels 1 to 13.
+MPN provided structural design, engineering and site services for the redevelopment of the heritage listed, art-deco ‘ACA Building’ located at the corner of King and York Streets in the Sydney CBD.
+The steel framed building was constructed in 1935 and was redesigned to accommodate a food and beverage tenancy in the basement, retail tenancies at ground floor and WeWork Offices at levels 1 to 13.

-The project involves the expansion of the office floor plates into two existing light wells, extending lifts down to the sub-basement and up to the rooftop where a new indoor/outdoor staff breakout and wellness facility will be constructed as well as a comprehensive BCA upgrade.
-Part of the existing structure above the main roof will be demolished and reconstructed at a higher level to improve the ambience and functionality of the roof space.
+The project involved the expansion of the office floor plates into two existing light wells, extending lifts down to the sub-basement and up to the rooftop where a new indoor/outdoor staff breakout and wellness facility is located, as well as a comprehensive BCA upgrade.
+Part of the existing structure above the main roof was demolished and reconstructed at a higher level to improve the ambience and functionality of the roof space.

 Dealing with an old structure (considering both material and construction techniques), the requirement to preserve heritage features, poor rock foundation quality, deep adjoining basements as well as adjacent City Circle underground rail lines added to the structural complexity of the project and led to the need to formulate carefully planned construction details and building sequences.